Charge Nurse Role: What You Need To Know

 - Work with upper administration to address any hospital issues or issues with staff

-Other ancillary charge nurse roles might include:
+Other ancillary charge RN roles might include:

 - Checking the crash carts daily in the unit